NadiaRozman/Python_Data_Analysis_Project/README.md

+# Python Data Analysis Project

-# 📊 Introduction
+## 📊 Introduction

 This project explores the **data analyst job market** using Python as the primary analytical tool.
 The goal is to uncover:

 * 💰 The **highest-paying jobs** for data analysts